-- 2. If your mouse has a middle mouse wheel, spin it back and forth to dynamically zoom in and out by holding the shift key.
+- If your mouse has a middle mouse wheel, spin it back and forth to dynamically zoom in and out.
+Hold the shift key to zoom faster.
 You can also press the [Page Up] and [Page Down] keys on your keyboard to zoom in and out. - 3.
-Click Fit or press [Alt+F1] to fit the part to the screen. - 4.
-On the View tab, select Window.
+Click Fit or press [Alt+F1] to fit the part to the screen.

+4. On the View tab, select Window.